 Many online platforms allow you to create free sites that have a professional aesthetic, such as WordPress and Wix.
 Blogging does not require any equipment other than a laptop and access to the internet.

 By frequently using relatable keywords throughout your blog, you will increase your chances of your blog being found through search engines.
+Be unique as hell.
+The crazier the key words, the easier you are to find.

 - Drive traffic